 For my starter I shared a Camembert with Jay which was bursting with flavour and gooey in all the right places.

-I chose a second cocktail whilst I waited for my main which was the Peach and Apple Pot, another smoking cocktail (literally).
-It was so sweet and tasty, and came in an actual plant pot.
-It was adorable.
+I chose a second cocktail whilst I waited for my main which was the Peach and Apple Pot, another smoking cocktail.
+It was so sweet, tasty, and came in an actual plant pot.
+The presentation was brilliant!

-For mains, I decided to try and be healthy and opted for the Tenderstem Broccoli, Beetroot and Avocado Salad.
+For my main, I decided to try and be healthy and opted for the Tenderstem Broccoli, Beetroot and Avocado Salad.

-Now for the dessert, this has got to be one of the most amazing desserts I have ever tasted: white chocolate and peanut butter moose topped with a ginger nut crumble, served in a trowel.
-I will be visiting The Botanist again because I HAVE eat this once more, it was in incredible.
+Now the desert was the most amazing thing I have ever tasted: white chocolate and peanut butter moose topped with a ginger nut crumble, served in an actual garden trowel.
+I will be visiting The Botanist again just to have this, it was in incredible!

 Me and Jay then had to do a quick dash for the bus as it was almost nine and we had another bus to catch at half past.

-I would have loved to have stayed at The Botanist longer but we both had to be up early for work the next day.
+I would have loved to have stayed at The Botanist longer sadly I had to be up early for work the next day.